-The 72 credit hours of coursework required of our PhD students can be broken down into 48 hours of coursework and 24 hours of dissertation research (CH 699); for more information, see our Graduate student handbook.
+The 72 credit hours of coursework required of our PhD students can be broken down into 48 hours of coursework and 24 hours of dissertation research (CH 699).
 Students must maintain a grade point average of at least 3.0 (B) to remain in the program.

 Six lecture courses (18 hours) are required for the PhD degree.
 Of these courses, four must be in the student’s major area of study and two must be outside the major area.
 Normally, students complete these courses during their first two years in the program.
 If entrance exams show that a student is deficient in one or more areas, the student will be advised to take introductory courses in these areas; these courses will not count toward the requirement.

 The remaining 30 hours of coursework will consist of seminars (CH 585/586), research techniques (CH 570), and advanced research techniques (CH 660) in the student’s major area.
 Students generally take 17 hours of research techniques courses.
 Advanced research techniques courses are taken if students need additional graded credit hours.

 Each semester in residence, students will register for a research seminar (CH 584, CH 585, or CH 586).
 As part of these courses, attendance is required at the two departmental seminar series.
 The graduate seminar series is given by students in the program discussing their own results or research from the current literature.
 The departmental seminar series provides students with the opportunity to hear talks by academic and industrial researchers.

 During their second year in the program, each PhD candidate will take CH 584 Literature and Communication in Chemical Research.
 This course will provide training in written and oral scientific communication.
 The course will culminate in a research paper and an oral presentation graded by the department faculty.